 The owner shared that she sprinkled the soiled diapers with a popular multi-purpose disinfectant and washed them with a strong laundry detergent and a second dose of the disinfectant.
 The result were diapers that looked clean and fresh but reeked of ammonia.

 Some of our experienced members weighed in on the subject.
 They shared the products and techniques they use and the results they get.
-Surprisingly, pet owners who use similar products, had varying degrees of success eliminating diaper odor.
+Surprisingly, pet owners who use similar products, had varying degrees of success in eliminating diaper odor.

 This post contains affiliate links.
 Read our policy.